aashay4123/Authentication-Nodejs/README.md

-# Building Security and Automation
+# Authentication-Nodejs

-To have a preview of the webapp visit https://building-security-automation.herokuapp.com/
+To have a preview of the webapp visit https://aashayphirke.herokuapp.com/portfolios

+## What I Learned

+**Tools used: React, Node js, MongoDB, Express

+**implementation of google, facebook Authentication

+**email verification using node js